nickrogerson124/Programming-Basics/Part-3_ConditionStatements/Micro:bit/Resources/README.md

 When you press the A button, the standing person appears with hands up in the air but does not return back to its original position.
 Why?
 Because you removed the else block, which means only when the A button is pressed you will see the action and it will not return back to its original position.

 ## Part 3: If Then Else Then Else Then Else Then... again?
-We have learnt to create a switch statement block using an if & else statement with two show leds output blocks with a simple input condition.
-Lets try and expand what we learnt and create a switch statements with multiple different conditions:
+We have learnt to create a condition statement block using an if & else statement with two show leds output blocks with a simple input condition.
+Lets try and expand what we learnt and create a condition statements with multiple different conditions:

 - [ ] Click on the settings cog button in the **if else** block and add another **else if** block to add a new condition.
 <p align="center">